SealedJoy/anisay/README.md

-# axosay
+# anisay
- inspired by a fondness of cowsay, an animated axolotl / salamander speaks to you through the terminal!
+ inspired by a fondness of cowsay, an animated character speaks to you through the terminal!

  - multi-threaded ascii animation play back in the terminal via python